 His mom started to reach down to do it for him when his father walked down the stairs and stopped her.
 “He can do it!” he exclaimed.

 Stephen started crying.
 Looking to his mother, he again told her he couldn’t do it.
 Before his mom could get too upset with her husband he said, “If Stephen wants to go to the park and play he can tie his shoes.”

 About twenty seconds later Stephen had tied his shoes and was jumping into his dad’s truck.
 Mom was amazed at Stephen’s hidden skills that magically surfaced with the right motivation.

 Dad was building Stephen’s independent foundation and mom hadn’t given Stephen enough credit for his abilities.

 Think About It

 Are we holding our kids back by trying to do everything for them?

 How important is it to transfer skills, like getting organized, that lead to independence?

 Do we let them out of the task if they whine or cry?

-Are you teaching kids independence?
+When it comes to teaching your kids to be independent, these lessons will take them far.
+Are you working on teaching kids independence?
 What are your best tips?